Los Angeles will face another round of fire-fueling Santa Ana winds this week

 By Chris Boyette and Michelle Watson, CNN

-(CNN) — Crews continued making progress battling the deadly infernos burning in Los Angeles County during a brief reprieve from dangerous fire weather over the weekend, but Southern California now is bracing for another round of fire-fueling Santa Ana winds.
+(CNN) — Crews continued over the weekend making progress battling the deadly infernos burning in Los Angeles County during a brief reprieve from dangerous fire weather, but Southern California now is bracing for another round of fire-fueling Santa Ana winds.

 “Particularly Dangerous Situation” red flag warnings are in effect from noon Monday to 10 a.m.
 PT Tuesday for much of the foothills and mountainous areas of Los Angeles and Ventura counties, including Malibu, meaning prevailing conditions including low humidity and strong winds will increase the risk of fire, the National Weather Service warned.